 Upon completion of the internship, the Internship Completion Form must be submitted by the internship site supervisor.

-Students must also submit a 2-3 page reflection paper to the CEMS director and assistant director answering the following questions:
+Students must also submit a 2-3 page reflection paper to the CEMS director and program administrator answering the following questions:

 - Description of internship (brief) that includes: responsibilities; skills learned and/or areas of knowledge gained; project description; challenges encountered; your expectations/goals (how and why they were or were not met)